nickwap44/PD-EEG-SAI/README.md

 **Feedforward Neural Network (SAI) -- SAI_Regression.Rmd**

-To verify the findings from the EEG-SAI ridge regression models, feedforward neural network models were implemented.
+To verify the findings from the EEG-SAI ridge regression models, feed-forward neural network models were implemented for all predictors and the PD subset of predictors.
 The R package “nnet” was used for implementation [4].
-Feed-forward neural networks work by using the gradient descent algorithm.
-Weights are selected through nonlinear optimization to minimize the mean squared error over a training set.
-Each weight is then iteratively changed proportionally to its effect on the error.
-The cross-validated MSE was calculated for various values of the decay parameter (regularization parame-ter to avoid over-fitting) and the number of units in hidden layer.
+The feed-forward neural network was selected as a verification model adjusts itself to the presence of multicollinearity.
+The neural network distributes predictor value inputs to units in a single ‘hidden layer’ (see Figure 6).
+The hidden layer units compute the weighted sum of these inputs, tuned by a regularization constant that smooths the weight profile.
+The hidden and output layer both use a logistic activation function [4].
+The number of units in a hidden layer and their input smoothing constant were se-lected by iteration through a preselected set of values for the two parameters.
+During each itera-tion, input weights to hidden and output layers were selected through nonlinear optimization to minimize the mean squared error of regression.
+The iteration with the lowest error was deemed the best parameterization of the hidden layer and was used for final regression estimates.

 ## References